Domino (character): Six Pack

 Domino helped found the mercenary band Six Pack, which introduced her to the mutant time-traveler Cable.
 Domino worked with the Six Pack for some time, taking on many missions for cash.
 The Six Pack was very brutal in their adventures, often shooting down entire crowds of people who got in their way.
-The team, also known as the Wild Pack, went on missions in Iran, and participated in a raid on a HYDRA base, which Domino participated in.
+The team, also known as the Wild Pack, went on missions in Iran, and participated in a raid on a Hydra base, which Domino participated in.
 During her time with the Wild Pack, she had her first confrontations with Stryfe (Cable's evil clone) in Afghanistan and Uruguay.

 Replacement

 When Cable became the leader of the New Mutants following their break from the X-Men, a mutant named Copycat impersonated Domino and joined as his field leader and stayed with the team as they changed from the New Mutants to X-Force.
 When it was revealed that the real Domino was actually a prisoner of the supervillain Tolliver for over a year, X-Force rejected Domino's imposter and, with Cable's reassurances, planned to rescue the real Domino and welcome her onto the team.

-Meanwhile, the real Domino learned of Tolliver's destruction of X-Force's Adirondack base and planned her escape.
-Cable found her at Tolliver's Italian home, along with her apparently murdered double.
-Domino was accidentally freed by Deadpool, whom she shot.
+Meanwhile, the real Domino learned of Tolliver's destruction of X-Force's Adirondack base.
+Cable dragged Copycat along and found her at Tolliver's Italian home, where Copycat was stabbed from behind by her ex-boyfriend Deadpool.
+Domino was freed during the fight, shooting Deadpool herself.
 Cable sent her to find X-Force.
 She escaped on Tolliver's helicopter and survived a fall from Tolliver's helicopter into the sea.
 She found X-Force and joined the team.